VictorlBueno/Third-Party-Cookies-Check/README.md

-# What Cookies Check do? 🍪✔️
+# What Cookies Check does? 🍪✔️
 <p>A simple method to check if the user's web browser supports and allows the use of cookies.
 Cookies are small pieces of data stored in the user's browser, often used to remember information between visits or track user activities on a website.
 This code aims to verify whether the browser allows cookies and provides a reliable mechanism to check this capability.</p>
 <ul>
   <li>Checks if the user's browser supports cookies.</li>